MicrosoftDocs/ai-builder/ai-builder-docs/byo-model.md

 ## Limitations

-- The only authentication mechanism supported is [API keys](/azure/machine-learning/how-to-authenticate-web-service) using [Azure Machine Learning](/azure/machine-learning/overview-what-is-azure-machine-learning). <!--API keys is not a product.
-Is link correct? -->
+- The only authentication mechanism supported is [API keys](/azure/machine-learning/how-to-authenticate-web-service) using [Azure Machine Learning](/azure/machine-learning/overview-what-is-azure-machine-learning)

 - Swagger version 2.0 is supported.